catppuccin/emacs/README.md

 >[!NOTE]
 >If you are using emacsclient and rustic, you should add `(add-hook 'server-after-make-frame-hook #'catppuccin-reload)` to your config to avoid [this issue](https://github.com/catppuccin/emacs/issues/121)

+>[!NOTE]
+>If you are using doom emacs and want to customize the `catppuccin-flavor`, calling `(catppuccin-reload)` after `load-theme` may slow emacs startup time.
+To change the flavor, it is sufficient to `setq` the desired flavor before loading the theme.
+Then, calling `(catppuccin-reload)` can be omitted because catppuccin will be loaded with the desired flavor directly.

 ## 💝 Thanks to

 - [Nyx](https://github.com/nyxkrage)